Journal Paper

 Durckheim, Karlfried Graf.
 The Way of Transformation.
 Daily Life as Spiritual Exercise.
 Allen and Unwin, London, 1988.

-That is, Author’s last name, first name.
+Format: Author’s last name, first name.
 Title.
 Name of publisher Place of publication, year of publication.
 (And, if you want, cite specific pages as: 87-90.)

 Erhard W, Jensen M, Zaffron S and Granger K. Creating Leaders: An Ontological/Phenomenological Model.
 Eds.
 Snook S, Nohria N and Khurana R. The Handbook for Teaching Leadership: Knowing, Doing, and Being.
 Sage Publications, California, 2012, 245-262.

-That is Author or Authors’ last name first name initial.
+Format: Author or Authors’ last name first name initial.
 Title of monograh, editors, if named: Title of Publication, Name of publisher, Place of publication Year of publication, page numbers if applicable.

 Nabavi M and Manboub R. A Movement to Belong: The Green Movement as a Site of Citizenship.
 International Journal of Child, Youth and Family Studies.
 2013.
 3(1):464-474.

-Author/s” last name first name initial.
+Format: Author/s’ last name first name initial.
 Title of Article.
 Name of publication year of publication, volume number, issue number, page numbers.

-Government Document:
+Government Documents:

 World Health Organization Unsafe Abortion: Global and Regional Estimates of the Incidence of Unsafe Abortion and Associated Mortality in 2003, 5th Edition, 2007.

-Name of agency, Title of Publication, Year of Publication, page numbers if applicable.
+Format: Name of agency, Title of Publication, Year of Publication, page numbers if applicable.

 Erhard W, Jensen MC, Zaffron S and Granger KL.
 Introductory Reading for Being a Leader and the Effective Exercise of Leadership: An Ontological Model.
 2010. http:/ssrn.com/abstract =1585976 accessed Nov.
 10, 2010.